Thallumaala: Marketing

 In August 2022, a trailer show was held on the outer wall of Dubai Festival City Mall.
 The film's title was written using laser technology on the water fountain.
 This was the first time that a Malayalam film is drawing a picture in water as part of its promotion.

-On August 10, The cast were supposed to visit the HiLITE Mall in Calicut for the promotion of the movie.
+On August 10, The cast were supposed to visit the HiLITE Mall in Kozhikode for the promotion of the movie.
 However, crowd had turned out in huge numbers at the venue, which made the makers cancel the promotional event.

-A promotional song titled "Manavaalan Thug" written, composed and performed by Dabzee & SA was released on Muzik 247's YouTube channel on 10 Aug 2022.
+A promotional song "Manavaalan Thug" composed and performed by Dabzee & SA was released on Muzik 247's YouTube channel on 10 Aug 2022.

+Release

+Thallumaala was released worldwide on 12 August 2022.